ShahxHussain/AI-Interviewer/README.md

 8. **Candidate Job Application Flow** - Job board and application system
 9. **Result Sharing and Communication** - Performance reports and messaging
 10. **Privacy and Role-Based Access Control** - Security and data protection

+#### ** 11-15: Advanced Features** (Incomplete)
+**Development Method**: Click "Start" → Kiro will generate:
+- Result sharing and communication
+- Privacy and security implementation
+- Testing and quality assurance
+- Performance optimization and deployment
+⚠️ **Status:** Incomplete
+📌 **Reason:** Free credits were used up, and I only had one debit card which I was unable to use for purchasing additional credits after **September 1st**, leaving these phases unfinished.

 **Kiro's Role**: Each requirement was translated into production-ready code through intelligent automation.